Your sprouting questions, answered.

 Each Forages Sprout Jar Kit comes with everything you need to grow sprouts on a countertop.

-Made of: Non-toxic and BPA-free soda glass
+Made of: Non-toxic and BPA-free borosilicate glass

 Made of: Food-grade and BPA-free silicone

-Lid and Stand: A two-part system that allows for effective draining, airflow and cleaning.
+Lid: Filtering lid that allows for effective draining, airflow and cleaning.

 Bowl: A reservoir that catches excess water and is made to last.